Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 >> ~~~
 >> {: .output}
 >> b) Comparing the header line from this command to the original command we can see we've now got statistics for Q1, Q2, Q3, sum_gap, N50, Q20(%) and Q30(%)
+>> c) The N50 length for this assembly is 2,976,503 bp, this tells us that 50% of the assembly is in fragments that are almost 3m bases long or longer!
 >> Bonus: ANSWER THIS
 > {: .solution}
 {: .challenge}